 Just when you thought your career was stagnating or you would never make it to the next level, an apprenticeship could be your opportunity.
 If you are a boss and can't offer remuneration to that key member of staff and are worried you might lose them, have you tried offering them a chance to upskill, perhaps even at degree level or above?

 Whatever level to are at, you will be assigned an assessor responsible for not just setting all your work, but also to help guide you.
 They are there to test you, but also to answer your questions and support you.
 Many will be carrying a world of experience ready to impart your way.

-For those starting out, a good apprenticeship will also help ease you into the world of work, teaching you not just the practical skills and knowledge you need, but how to work in a team, how to cope with working life, and how to enjoy it.
-You could also make some friends for life.
+For those starting out, a good apprenticeship will help ease you into the world of work, teaching you not just the practical skills and knowledge you need, but how to work in a team, how to cope with working life, and importantly, how to enjoy it.
+And again, you could make some new friends for life.

 For those already well-versed in the business they work for, your apprenticeship can be tailored to benefit that company, giving real focus and meaning to what you study and to the skills you develop.

-Ultimately everything we have outlined above will make more employable.
+Ultimately, everything we have outlined above will make you more employable.
 An apprenticeship shows application, dedication, work ethic and confirms you have a set of skills businesses need.
-For the most senior members of staff who pursue the higher level apprenticeships businesses will have an even greater asset.
+For the most senior members of staff who pursue the higher level apprenticeships, businesses will have an even greater asset.

 Even if you didn’t get all the GCSE grades you need to progress to the next level of your chosen career, while on your apprenticeship you will often be provided with the chance to re-sit qualifications – or the equivalent – to allow you to progress.

 It may be that your career has not progressed because you did not have the relevant degree or masters qualification.
-A higher apprenticeship can deliver just that allow you to progress to the next level.
-For companies looking to retain experienced staff, it can be a shrewd move.
+A higher apprenticeship can deliver just that, allowing you to progress to the next level.
+For companies looking to remain attractive to staff, it can be a shrewd move.